umartechboy/FivePointNineUpdateServer/README.md

 2. use the "Update.exe" file which can be found in the package installation directory.
 The rest of the process is similar to installing a package.

 ### Option 3 -- Manually applied offline updates  ###
-See [enter link description here](#option-3----using-the-developer-provided-offline-installer) which describes getting an offline installation package.
+See [Using the developer provided offline installer](#option-3----using-the-developer-provided-offline-installer) which describes getting an offline installation package.
 The same process can be used for creating offline update packages.

 ## 3. Making a new package ##
 ### a.
 Basic package creation ###